Migrating from Docker Machine to Scale Runners in GitLab.com

 Sunday, Jan 12, 2020

 The end of the year is a great time for evaluation and retrospection; and the end of the decade is the same.
 It often seems that time passes slowly and changes pass quickly but it is probably the opposite.
 Personally, I have seen a lot of changes over the past 10 years both personally and within work and this post is an effort to evaluate and understand them.
-Marriage and Children How could I start without mentioning that within the past 10 years I have gotten married and had 2 children. ...
+Marriage and Children How could I start without mentioning that within the past 10 years I have gotten married and had 2 children.
+Anyone who thinks that marriage and children will not change them, frankly is either lying to themselves, or drastically underappreciating life change.
+I could not think of another event that has changed my life so dramatically as having children.
+They literally stop your life and alter it. ...

 Read more